 8.5.4.2 U.S. Federal Facilities.
 Federal facilities shall follow the National Institute of Standards and Technology (NIST) Building Life-Cycle Cost (BLCC) Program.

 8.5.5 End-Use Analysis.
 The energy audit shall include an end-use analysis that compares the estimated energy use of the facility after implementation of all selected EEMs to historical utility consumption.
 The intent of this requirement is to ensure that estimates of the base-case end-use energy estimates and potential energy-savings estimates in the energy audit report are reasonable.
-For buildings without comprehensive metering, an engineering estimate of the historical baseline energy use based on existing building systems and operating conditions may be used for end use analysis only.

 8.5.5.1 Requirements for Level 1 Audits.
 The analysis shall demonstrate that the sum of base-case end-use energy estimates total no more than the historical energy consumption for the end use at the site.
 This shall be done by completing the following: